- Dust, smudge, or film on the LiDAR sensor window

 Common Causes

-- LiDAR turret physically jammed
+- LiDAR turret physically jammed by debris

-- Hair wrapped around turret base
+- Hair wrapped around the turret base/shaft

-- Sunlight interfering with laser sensor
+- Direct sunlight interfering with the laser sensor

-- Firmware glitch after update
+- Firmware glitch after an update

 - LiDAR motor failing on older units